passthejoe/blogPoster/README.md

 The first time I requested access to the Twitter API, it all went smoothly.
 All I had to do was tell them what my app was going to do.
 I had to do this a second time due to changes Twitter made in their API agreement.
 This time they came back with further questions, and I just restated what I said before.
 That worked.

 **Aside:** I would like to turn this into a graphical app that allows users to log in using their Twitter credentials and not require them to get API access, but that's a project for the future.

+### Note to developers

+If you are running blogPoster and also trying to hack on it using `git`, you might need to make one change in your `.gitignore` file: My blog files end with the suffix `.txt`, and if yours end with another suffix, say `.md` or `.html`, you will need to replace `*.txt` with an appropriate entry so `git` won't commit your entries.